-In this guide, you'll learn step-by-step methods you can use to find SaaS ideas that people will pay for.
-Following that, you'll learn a few ways to validate your idea before you go out and build the product.
+In this guide, you’ll learn step-by-step methods you can use to find SaaS Ideas that people will pay for.
+You’ll also learn how to validate those ideas using simple methods and data that is readily available online.

 When I was starting out, trying to find what to work on, this was the guide I wish I had.
 I've gone through plenty of failed products before finally starting Vocalmatic, a product that solves a real problem that people are willing to pay for.